leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 We've got a small HP desktop system running pfSense with a quad port NIC, giving us 5 physical NICs.
 At the moment the motherboard NIC is connected to the Mill network, and the 4 port NIC is used for internal traffic.

-Some ports are having issues pulling 1gbps to the Switch, so the card/system needs replacing at the moment.
-If traffic across VLAN boundries becomes a problems it can be sorted.

 | Port  | Connected to | Notes                          |
 | ----- | ------------ | ------------------------------ |
 | `re0` | Mill network |                                |